RaitaroH/LibreOffice-BreezeDark/README.md

 Make sure you change the background color in impress.
 Otherwise it will change to white.
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/LibreOffice-BreezeDark/master/Images/Impress.png)
-Export in pdf keeps the background and colors:
+You can also export in pdf too:
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/LibreOffice-BreezeDark/master/Images/Impress-export.png)

 The export from WRITER in pdf changes the background to white and text to black AS LONG AS it is AUTOMATIC.
 Any further changes to the colors will be exported.